Migrants camp overnight at Polish border after tense day | Law-Order

 Polish police posted a video early Tuesday showing a group of migrants who had camped overnight just on the far side of Poland's eastern border in Belarus.
 Polish riot police and coils of razor wire faced the migrants and police said the situation overnight was calm.

-The migrants are mostly from Iraq and Syria, though some have come from Africa, seizing on the chance of a new migration route to enter Europe.
+The migrants are mostly from Iraq and Syria, though some have come from Africa, seizing on a hope for a new migration route to enter Europe.
 Most seek to only pass through Poland to reach Germany or other countries in western Europe.

 Poland has received strong signals of support and solidarity from the EU and EU member states and the United States as it faces its border crisis.